 Unfriended is a 2014 American horror film directed by Levan Gabriadze from a screenplay by Nelson Greaves (My Bloody Madeleine: The Making of Swann’s Blood).
 It was originally released as Cybernatural.

-Shelley Hennig (Teen Wolf TV series; Ouija), Renee Olstead, Jacob Wysocki, William Peltz, Heather Sossaman, Courtney Halverson, Matthew Bohrer.
+The movie stars Shelley Hennig (Teen Wolf TV series; Ouija), Renee Olstead, Jacob Wysocki, William Peltz, Heather Sossaman, Courtney Halverson, Matthew Bohrer.
 It was produced by Timur Bekmambetov of Nightwatch and Abraham Lincoln: Vampire Hunter.

 While video chatting one night, six high school friends receive a Skype message from a classmate who killed herself exactly one year ago.
 A first they think it’s a prank, but when the girl starts revealing the friends’ darkest secrets, they realize they are dealing with something out of this world, something that wants them dead…